 Students can successfully remediate any of these assessments/requirements, and successful remediation will convert the grade for that section from an in progress (PR) to a Pass.
-Students who do not pass the course after their remediation attempt will receive a grade of Fail for SCI and will be referred to the Grading and Promotion Committee.
+Students who do not pass the course after their remediation attempt will receive a grade of Fail for SCI on their transcript and will be referred to the Grading and Promotion Committee (GPC).
 Students can remediate as follows:

-- 1. Written/Oral Assessments: Students who score below a 75% average for the semester on these assessments will have the opportunity to take a remediation exam and will receive a pass if they score at or above 75%.
-A score below 75% will result in a grade of Fail for SCI and a referral to the Grading and Promotion Committee. - 2.
+- 1. Written/Oral Assessments: Students who score below a 75% average for the semester on these assessments will have the opportunity to take a remediation exam and will receive a pass if they score at or above 75% on this examination.
+A score below 75% will result in a grade of Fail for SCI and a referral to the GPC. - 2.
 Completion of the Community Clinic Experience.
 Students who have an unexcused absence from the community clinic experience can remediate by writing a 10-page or longer paper on a topic selected by the Director of Community-Based Education, Dr. Rosenthal.
-This is in addition to the assignment of an activity that attempts to substitute for the missed clinical opportunity.
-Students who attend clinic but do not submit the required written material in the required time can remediate by writing a 5-page or longer paper on a topic selected by Dr. Rosenthal.
+Students who attend clinic but do not submit the required on-line reflection in the required time can remediate by writing a 5-page or longer paper on a topic selected by Dr. Rosenthal.
 Before they begin their remediation activity, students will be given the rubric by which the SCI faculty will grade their paper.
-Students who do not successfully complete remediation within the designated time frame or who have a second failure to perform properly (unexcused absence or failure to submit the required written material on time) will receive a grade of Fail for SCI and a referral to the Grading and Promotion Committee. - 3.
+Students who do not successfully complete remediation within the designated time frame or who have a second failure to perform properly (unexcused absence or failure to submit the required written material on time) will receive a grade of Fail for SCI and a referral to the GPC. - 3.
 Spanish Language Assessment.
-Students who fail Spanish based on their language assessment will be given the opportunity to remediate with the Spanish faculty.
-If unsuccessful, they will receive a grade of Fail for SCI and a referral to the Grading and Promotions Committee.
+Students who fail Spanish based on their language assessment will be given the opportunity to remediate as directed by the Spanish course director.
+If unsuccessful, they will receive a grade of Fail for SCI and a referral to the GPC.

 Attendance is required in Spanish.
-Students who have an unexcused absence can remediate by completing an assignment designated by the Spanish course director.
+Students who have an unexcused absence can remediate by completing an assignment designated by the Spanish instructor.
 The instructor may, for example, assign additional reading material with an oral presentation in Spanish of that material to the class or the instructor.
 For medical Spanish, this will be repeated if there is a second unexcused absence.
-If the student does not complete the remediation(s) at a satisfactory level or if the student has a third unexcused absence, the student will receive a grade of Fail for SCI and will be referred to the Grading and Promotions Committee.
-For conversational Spanish during the immersion, however, a second unexcused absence (rather than the third unexcused absence for medical Spanish) will result in a grade of Fail and a referral to the Grading and Promotions Committee.
+A tardy beyond 10 minutes counts as an absence, although one tardy a year is forgiven.
+If the student does not complete the remediation(s) at a satisfactory level or if the student has a third unexcused absence, the student will receive a grade of Fail for SCI and will be referred to the GPC.
+For conversational Spanish during the immersion, however, a second unexcused absence (rather than the third unexcused absence for medical Spanish) will result in a grade of Fail and a referral to the GPC.